Best Core Exercises For Men To Get Rock Solid Abs

 How To Do It

-1. Kneel on the floor and grasp the ab wheel roller with your hands, your arms should be straight and your torso fairly upright in the start position.
+1. Kneel on the floor and grasp the ab wheel roller with your hands.

-2. Allow the abs wheel to roll forward as far as possible with just your knees and toes touching the floor while you maintain your grip on this.
+3. Allow the abs wheel to roll forward as far as possible with your knees and toes touching the floor while you maintain your grip.

-3. The goal is to be as flat as possible in the finish position, with your torso and upper legs parallel with the floor and hovering just a couple of inches above it.
+4. The goal is to be as flat as possible in the finish position, with your torso and upper legs parallel to the floor and hovering just a couple of inches above it.

 Tips